What is False Imprisonment in California?

 It's important to note that charges of false imprisonment can be filed against you if the confinement, detention, or restraint of the alleged victim only last for a short amount of time.
 While it's true false imprisonment is not on the same level of kidnapping in terms or legal penalties, a conviction can still lead to harsh consequences.

-If you have been accused of false imprisonment, contact our California criminal defense lawyers to review the details of your case and legal options.
-Don’t make any statements to law enforcement.
+If you have been accused of false imprisonment, contact our Los Angeles criminal defense lawyers to review the details of your case and legal options.
+Don't make any statements to law enforcement.

 Legal Definition of False Imprisonment in California

-Under California Penal Code Section 236, false imprisonment is defined as an unlawful violation of the personal liberty of another person.
-Violating another person’s liberty is described as any sustained restriction using violence, duress, fraud, deceit, or threats of injury under a situation where the alleged victim has a reasonable belief you can carry out the threat.
+Under California Penal Code 236 PC, false imprisonment is defined as an unlawful violation of the personal liberty of another person.
+Violating another person's liberty is described as any sustained restriction using violence, duress, fraud, deceit, or threats of injury under a situation where the alleged victim has a reasonable belief you can carry out the threat.

 In order for the prosecutor to convict you of misdemeanor false imprisonment charges under PC 236, they must be able to prove, beyond a reasonable doubt, certain “elements of the crime.”
 The elements of misdemeanor false imprisonment are covered under CALCRIM 1242 Jury Instructions, and include the following:

 - You intentionally and unlawfully detained, restrained, or confined another person